 The gridded knit material of the Swiftland barely holds any moisture and allows extra ventilation.
 They are followed by the Nike Eclipse, which we noticed wicked moisture well through its perforated panels, and the Patagonia Strider which had a mesh-like pattern to its woven material.
 Some other models really struggled here.
 Water clung to the hidden material in the ruched waistbands of the Blooming Jelly and the REI Active Pursuits.

 Style is a personal choice, so we weigh this metric a little less than the previous four.
 For this metric, we also wanted to think about how each option could transition from your run to everyday wear.
 We took into account whether they were on track with trends in the industry, how many color options they have, and whether they have any unique patterns.

-Whether you typically run a few miles a week or dozens, having a comfortable and reliable pair of running shorts will significantly improve your enjoyment on pavement or trails.
-There are several factors that go into making great running shorts, but everyone's needs vary to some extent.
-Be sure to focus on the metrics that matter to you most.
-After the miles in these shorts, we hope that we can help you find the shorts that enable you to log many happy miles as well.
+Whether you typically run a few miles a week or log a few dozen, having a comfortable and reliable pair of running shorts will significantly improve your enjoyment on the pavement or trails.
+Several factors go into making great running shorts, but everyone's needs will vary to some extent.
+Be sure to focus on the metrics that matter to you most when considering which might be the best pair for you.
+After all the miles we ran in these shorts, we hope that we can help you find those that enable you to log many happy miles as well.

 Planning for an upcoming hike?
 We reviewed a handful of...

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.